allbitsnbytes/gulp-asset-hash/README.md

 ### manifest

 The name ot use for the manifest file.
-If this value is empty or false the manifest file won't be created.
+If this value is false the manifest file won't be saved.

 Type: string
 Default: ` assets.json `